SauBanh/Git___GitHub/README.md

 # Git___GitHub
-## Learn how to use Windows Command Port:
+## Learn how to use Windows Command Port
 1. cd:
   * "cd ..": return to the parent directory of the current directory
   * "cd <name folder in the current directory>": Move to folder <NAME FOLDER>